pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 #### Add new synonyms

 We can add synonyms in the same way as register synonyms.
-For example, if we want to add "copy", "replicate", and "simulate" as synonyms, we insert these terms into the table that register synonyms as below.
+For example, if we want to add "copy", "replicate", and "simulate" as synonyms, we insert these terms into the table that registers synonyms as below.

 ```sql
 INSERT INTO synonyms (term, synonyms) VALUES ('copy', ARRAY['copy', 'replicate', 'simulate']);